InsideEnergy/IE-datarepo-training/checklist-for-data-stories.md

 ### Step 8

-Update the story and check to make sure the links are working.
+Publish the story and check to make sure the links are working.

 # You're done!!!!